Introduction to BigQuery jobs

 This page provides an overview of BigQuery jobs.

-Because jobs can potentially take a long time to complete, they execute asynchronously and can be polled for their status.
-Shorter actions, such as listing resources or getting metadata are not managed by a job resource.
+Because jobs can potentially take a long time to complete, they run asynchronously and can be polled for their status.
+Shorter actions, such as listing resources or getting metadata, are not managed by a job resource.

-To run a job, you must have
+To run a BigQuery job, you need the

 Every job is associated with a specific project that you specify.
 The billing account attached to the associated project is billed for any usage incurred by the job.
-If you share access to a project, any jobs run in the project are billed to the attached billing account.
+If you share access to a project, any jobs run in the project are also billed to the billing account.

-For more information, see Pricing.
+For more information, see the Pricing page.